ingmarboeschen/JATSdecoder/README.md

 Note: PDF article collections can be converted to NISO-JATS coded XML files with the open source software [CERMINE](https://github.com/CeON/CERMINE).

+Note too:
-Note too: A minimal web app to extract statistical results from textual resources with get.stats() is hosted at:
+A minimal web app to extract statistical results from textual resources with get.stats() is hosted at:
 [https://get-stats.app](https://get-stats.app).
+An interactive web application to analyze study characteristics of articles stored in the PubMed Central database and perform an individual article selection by study characteristcs is hosted at: [https://scianalyzer.com/](https://scianalyzer.com/).

 **JATSdecoder** supplies some convenient functions to work with textual input in general.
 Its function `text2sentences()` is especially designed to break floating text with scientific content (references, results) into sentences.